ObsidianLabs/algorand-tutorial/tutorial-1.md

   <img src="./screenshots/keypair_manager.png" width="720px">
 </p>

-In this tutorial, you need to create three keypairs with names *Alice*, *Bob* and *Charlie*.
-We will use their names to reference the three keypairs in this tutorial.
+In this tutorial series, you need to create three keypairs with names *Alice*, *Bob* and *Charlie*.
+We will use their names to reference the three keypairs in this and also the following tutorials.

 ## Basic Operations

 ### Using the Explorer

 Click the *Account* button in the header to open the *Account Explorer* and paste Alice's address in the address input.
-You should see Alice's ALGO balance on the left and every transactions on the bottom relating to the her address.
+You should see Alice's ALGO balance on the left and every transactions on the bottom relating to her address.

 <p align="center">
   <img src="./screenshots/explorer.png" width="720px">